 Grand gestures are rare; it’s the small, persistent acts of care and resistance that shape the world.
 Plant seeds, even if you may never see them grow.
 In the face of overwhelming challenges, remember that even small acts contribute to a larger tapestry of struggle that goes back generations.

-This is the path toward genuine change.
-By choosing to inhabit a new story, one rooted in compassion and interdependence with all life, we begin to reshape the world.
-This new story challenges the narratives of powerlessness and separation that keep us divided and disconnected.
+By choosing to inhabit this new and ancient story, one rooted in compassion and interdependence with all life, we live a new world into being.
+This story challenges the narratives of powerlessness and separation that keep us divided and disconnected.
 It rejects the tools of nationalism and empire, which include shame, coercion, and dehumanization of the “other.”
 Instead, it calls us to envision the world as we wish to live in it, where every action, however small or grand, aligns with a vision of mutual respect, dignity, and belonging for all.

 When we act with empathy and resist systems of oppression with the spirit of nonviolence, we start to weave a new cultural fabric that strengthens rather than fragments.
 Inhabiting a story that pierces old binaries and old antagonisms creates space for a third way.